genboy/Festival/README.md

   - [x] leave: when leaving the area
   - [x] Submit to poggit
   - [x] Testing expected possibilities; use as portals and shields, design a minigame park, create a quest/parcour..
-  - [x] Barrier flag; turning the area into a barrier, no one in, no one out.
+  - [x] Passage flag; turning the area into a barrier, no one in, no one out.
+  - [x] /fe tp <areaname> now sends player to the area top-center and prevents fall damage

   Many ideas and necessities popped-up and more will be added to [the Bucketlist](https://github.com/genboy/Festival/issues/11)

 If you like to help improve this plugin;

 - download/use the plugin and give your feedback
 - look at the code and give feedback